ianmaclarty/amulet/doc/math.md

-Although you can't directly set the components of a vector, Amulet provides some syntactic sugar to make it easier to create a new vector from an existing vector that has only some fields changed.
+Although you can't directly set the components of a vector, Amulet provides some syntactic sugar to make it easier to create a new vector from an existing vector that has only some fields modified.
 Say, for example, you had a 3 dimensional vector, `v1`, and you wanted to create a new vector, `v2`, that had the same components as `v1`, except for the y component, which you'd like to be 10.
 One way to do this would be to